sonyarianto/pocketbase-docker/README.md

 - Read the `Dockerfile`.
 - Pocketbase expose port 8090 on container.
 - Please update `POCKETBASE_VERSION` on `Dockerfile` to the latest version.
 See at https://github.com/pocketbase/pocketbase/releases.

+## My scenario

+- I am using Nginx as a container.
-- This example is just for own personal use case that using Pocketbase as container, on a sub domain, I am using Nginx container to do reverse proxy and I am using Cloudflare DNS.
+- I am using Pocketbase as a container.
+- I am using Cloudflare DNS.
+- My Pocketbase is run on a subdomain (pocketbase.xxx.xxx).
+- I setup Nginx as reverse proxy to Pocketbase container.
+- My Pocketbase container just exposed the port internally, not to host.
+- Nginx setup is connect to Pocketbase container.
+- My Pocketbase data saved on Docker volume so it will not gone when container removed.
+Just `docker inspect be-pocketbase-volume` for details.

 ## Sample of Docker Compose